gregv12/fluxtion-server/docs/how-to/how-to-subscribing-to-named-event-feeds.md

 - Build an in-memory sink (MessageSink<String>) that collects messages
 - Create three InMemoryEventSource<String> instances
 - Register three EventFeedConfig entries with names: prices, orders, news
-- Add the filter processor and the sink to AppConfig
+- Add the filter processor and the sink to MongooseServerConfig
 - Boot the server and send events

 Snippet from the test setup: